volpatto/gibbs/README.md

 Contributions are not allowed right now, but I plan to allow it soon!
 If you want to contribute, just wait a little more!
 The project needs to mature a bit!

 * Golden rule: master is always passing. `gibbs` is under Test Driven Development strategy.
-New features must be implemented in a proper branch, then it can be merged in master if it pass all the proposed tests.
+New features must be implemented in a proper branch, then it can be merged in master if it pass in all the proposed tests.

 ## About me

 My name is Diego Volpatto, I'm a Numerical Dev at [ESSS](https://www.esss.co/).
 Check it out some of our public repos clicking [here](https://github.com/ESSS).
 Also, I'm currently DSc. student in Computational Modeling at [brazilian National Laboratory for Scientific Computing](https://www.lncc.br), where I do research in Mixed Hybrid and Discontinuous Galerkin Finite Element Methods.
-One can contact me though the email: dtvolpatto@gmail.com
+One can contact me through the email: dtvolpatto@gmail.com